 Father Healey, born in Providence and raised in Cranston, has a strong educational background, having graduated from Catholic University and completed his theological studies in Belgium.
 He has held various pastoral roles, including serving as the Pastor of St. Ambrose Church and Our Lady of Mercy Church, and has been actively involved in advocacy and community service.

-In addition to his pastoral duties, Father Healey has served as a chaplain for local police departments and has been a prominent voice in the Rhode Island General Assembly as the Chief Lobbyist for the Rhode Island Catholic Conference.
-His extensive involvement in education and advocacy for Catholic schools, along with his participation in various organizations, highlights his commitment to social justice and community development.
+In addition to his pastoral duties, Father Healey has served as a chaplain for local police departments and has been a prominent voice in the Rhode Island General Assembly as a chief lobbyist and director of the Rhode Island Catholic Conference.
+His extensive involvement in education and advocacy for Catholic schools, along with his numerous awards and honors, reflect his dedication to service and community engagement.